-Along with cilantro, black licorice and blue cheese, I think it’s relatively safe to say that figs are one of those foods people either love or hate.
-I, personally, have grown to love (okay, strongly like) them over the years, but I wouldn’t have been caught dead with one as a child, and I wasn’t even a very picky eater.
+Along with cilantro, black licorice and blue cheese, I think it’s safe to say that figs a food that people either love or hate.
+I, personally, have grown to love (okay, strongly like) them over the years.
+But I wouldn’t have been caught dead with one as a child, and I wasn’t even a very picky eater.
+I think that even the most resolute fig-haters will enjoy these dark chocolate dipped figs with sea salt.

-I am, however, convinced that even the most resolute fig-haters out there might somewhat enjoy these dark chocolate & sea salt dipped figs. Ripe figs are the perfect instrument for chocolate dipping; unlike strawberries, they’re very soft, so the chocolate shell doesn’t break and fall everywhere when you take a bite.
+Ripe figs are the perfect instrument for chocolate dipping.
+Unlike strawberries, they’re very soft, so the chocolate shell doesn’t break and fall everywhere when you take a bite.

-Their subtle sweetness pairs well with slightly bitter dark chocolate and a touch of flaky salt (which, yes, is absolutely necessary!!).
-It’s probably important to mention that we have only tried these with Black Mission Figs (which we commonly find at our local store during this time of year), so we’re not certain about other fig varieties (though we imagine they’d be equally delicious).
+The subtle sweetness of figs pairs well with slightly bitter dark chocolate and a touch of flaky salt (which, yes, is absolutely necessary!!).
+It’s important to mention that we have only tried dipping Black Mission Figs in chocolate.
+We can easily find this kind at our local store during this time of year.
+Therefore, we’re not certain about other fig varieties (though we imagine they’d be equally delicious).

-This is one of those no-recipe recipes – really all you have to do is slice some fresh, ripe figs in half (or keep them whole – your choice), melt whatever chocolate you have on hand with a touch of coconut oil, sprinkle with some salt (and other optional toppings, like crushed pistachios, coconut, etc), and let harden.
+This is one of those no-recipe recipes.
+First, just slice some fresh, ripe figs in half (or keep them whole – your choice).
+Then melt whatever dark chocolate you have on hand with a touch of coconut oil.
+Dip your figs in the melted chocolate.
+And finally, sprinkle the chocolate dipped figs with flakey salt. you can also choose other toppings, like crushed pistachios, coconut, etc, and let them harden.

 We’ll still include quantities below, but it’s pretty much impossible to mess these up.
-Bring a tray for the host/hostess at your next dinner gathering (along with some red wine, we daresay), or simply hoard them for yourself as a light dessert that tastes great and doesn’t feel particularly indulgent.Print
+Bring a tray for the host/hostess at your next dinner gathering (along with some red wine, we daresay).
+Or simply hoard them for yourself as a light dessert that tastes great and doesn’t feel overly indulgent.Print

 These dark chocolate dipped figs are simple, yet sophisticated and in my opinion, way better than chocolate dipped strawberries!